refusetoloose/refusetoloose/README.md

 Welcome to my GitHub profile! 🚀

 ## About Me ℹ️
 I'm Prajwal Nagaraj, a Business Analyst entusiast and a experienced Quality Assurance professional with a passion for leveraging data analytics to drive business insights and optimize processes.
-Currently pursuing a Post-Grad in Leadership and Management at Southern Alberta Institute of Technology (SAIT) - School of Business.

 ## Quick Overview 🌟